elunna/nerfhack-changelog/README.md

 * The new Saving Grace feature introduced in 3.7.0 has been disabled.
 * The beginner flag is only set true for tourists.
-This means that you will usually be able to use-test items more effectively in the very early game.
+This means that you will usually be able to use-test items more effectively earlier in the game.
 * Invisibility and see invisible cannot be permanently gained intrinsically (xNetHack)
 * Telepathy cannot be permanently gained intrinsically
 * Teleportitis cannot be permanently gained intrinsically.